Ranio321/DezynfectionHelper/README.md

 $ npm start
 ```

 In order to make backend work you have to install PostgreSQL on your local mahcine.
-One also have to add connection string in appsettings.json file or add it in some other way like with help of environment variables.
+One also have to add connection string in appsettings.json file or add it in some other way like with a help of environment variables.

 </br>